CodeMovie/code-movie-runtime/README.md

 You can simply wrap an `<animated-highlight>` element *without* a `controls` attribute and add your own custom logic that uses the JavaScript API described below.
-This is probably the way to go for integration in Frameworks like React.
+This is probably the way to go for integration in frameworks like React.

 #### 2. Style the controls